r-dbi/odbc/README.md

 ```

 Alternatively you can pass a complete connection string as the
-`.connection_string` argument.
-[The Connection Strings
-Reference](https://www.connectionstrings.com) is a useful resource that
+`.connection_string` argument. 'https://www.connectionstrings.com' is a useful resource that
 has example connection strings for a large variety of databases.

 ``` r